 When is the Christmas Market on Vorosmarty Square, Budapest?

 The Christmas Market on Vorosmarty Square takes place each year in November and December.
-In earlier years, the market opened in mid November (November 16 or so), but recently it opens only late November, the first weekend of Advent, and closes on December 31.
-The handmade gift stalls are only open until Dec 24, Christmas Eve until 2pm, then the market is closed on Dec 25 and Dec 26.
-From Dec 29 to Dec 31, only the gastro stalls remain open, the folk art and design stalls are only open until December 29.
+The handmade gift stalls are only open until Dec 24, Christmas Eve until 2pm.
+From Dec 29, only the gastro stalls remain open, the folk art and design stalls are only open until December 29.
+On Sundays at 4 pm: lightning the Advent Candle on the man sized Christmas Wreath, followed by Angelic Choir Songs.

 Where is the Vorosmarty Square Christmas Market in Budapest?